neontribe/my-best-life/README.md

 - Committing to repo will throw a warning message if the structure isn't inline with the [commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint)

+## 📃 Useful Information

+### Global styles

+The MBL app uses styled components with each component consisting of their own set and a global default theme with set variables such as colour scheme, font sizes and gutter sizes which are held separately and acessed globally.
+This provides conistency and allows each component to reference these variables in ./src/Theme.ts.

+### App Wrapper

+The MBL app is wrapped which can be seen in ./pages/_app.tsx.
+This structure keeps a styling and semantic consistency across the entire app.

+### Creating Tests

+When creating new tests it's important to keep a similar structure otherwise Jest will thrown an error as the props passed to component via the global theme will appear undefined.
+The best way around this is the following:

+- import { ThemeProvider } from 'styled-components'
+- import { MyBestLifeTheme, GlobalStyle } from '../src/Theme'
+- When using the render method ensure to wrap the component with the following render( [COMPONENT HERE] )

+### The Services

+The services functions are located ./cms/services.ts.
+The getServices() function returns all the services based on the .md (markdown files) held within ./cms/content/services

 ## 📃 License

 This program is distributed under the GNU GPLv3 licence, see the [LICENSE](/LICENSE) file for details.